 8.6 Invitation to the meeting

-AT LEAST THREE weeks prior to the rapporteur group meeting, the invitation letter (see clause 8.5 above) is sent to those on the list of experts, to those providing contributions, and to the SG and WP Chairmen.
+Normally at least two months prior to the rapporteur group meeting, the invitation letter (see clause 8.5 and 8.5-bis above) is posted by TSB as a convening letter on the study group web page ([ITU-T A.1] clause 2.3.3.10).
+In particular, the information is sent to those on the list of experts, to those providing contributions, and to the SG and WP Chairmen.
 If the meeting is being held in conjunction with other rapporteur group meetings, a single invitation letter may be composed by the rapporteurs involved.

 Participants should not be charged for meeting facilities, unless agreed in advance by the study group.
 Meeting charges should be an exceptional case and only done if, for example, the study group is of the opinion that a meeting charge is necessary for the work to proceed properly.
 However, participants should not be excluded from participation if they are unwilling to pay the charge ([ITU-T A.1], clause 2.3.3.15).